Welcome to the homepage for McGill MATH 262 Intermediate Calculus (Winter 2018) taught by Drury, at Jacob’s Help Desk!

 Register for MATH 262 Sessions

-About the Weekly Sessions for McGill MATH 262
+About the Weekly Mastery Lectures for McGill MATH 262 (Winter 2018)

-The weekly sessions for Math 262 are 2h, small-group, sessions that will help you master the concepts and theory presented in the course lectures.
-They include detailed, typeset notes that explain the terminology and notation.
-The notes are carefully designed as interactive documents that provide you with a chance to engage the material during the session so you can test your understanding, and also include representative, fully-solved problems and additional practice problems.
+The weekly sessions for Math 262 are 2h, small-group, sessions that aim to clarify the concepts and theory presented in the class lectures.
+They include detailed, typeset, colour-coded notes that explain the concepts and notation in an easy-to-understand way.
+The notes are carefully designed as interactive documents that provide students with a chance to engage the material during the session and also include classic, representative problems for the class as well as additional practice problems, whenever possible.

-The sessions are also designed with a view of the entire course in mind with the goal of helping students know where to invest their time both in terms of success in this class, as well as in terms of the topics that will have the greatest application outside of this course.
+The sessions are also designed with a view of the entire course in mind, so you know where to invest your time both in terms of success in this class, as well as in terms of the topics that will have the greatest application in future classes.

-- Time Management: although able to learn and understand the material on their own, many students attend the weekly tutorials because it is the best use of their time.
-The notorious difficulty of McGill classes is not inherent to the content itself; rather, it is the sheer volume of material which makes the classes difficult.
-Better to spend 2h in a weekly session that will help you really understand the concepts and complete assignments yourself than to spend 8-10+h banging your head against the textbook and trying to decipher online resources only to get answers that don’t really make much sense to you, and have it haunt you later in the semester when you’ve got 4 other classes to study for.
+- Time Management: even if you’re keeping up with the class on your own, the Math262.com Weekly Mastery Lectures will help you make better use of your study time.
+The notorious difficulty of McGill math classes is not inherent to the content itself; rather, it is the sheer volume of material that makes the classes so challenging.
+Better to spend 2h in a weekly session that will help you really understand the concepts and complete assignments yourself, rather than spending 8-10+h banging your head against the textbook and trying to decipher online resources only to get answers that don’t really make much sense to you, and have it haunt you come exam time, when you’ve got 4 other classes to study for.

-- Maintaing Commitment: despite the best of intentions to keep up with material and not use Uncle Wolfram for Webworks, McGill & Montreal have their way of always offering up absolutely, totally, 100% legitimate reasons that derail the best laid plans.
+- Maintaining Commitment: despite the best of intentions to keep up with material and not use Wolfram for Webworks, Montreal has its way of always offering up absolutely, totally, 100% legitimate reasons that derail the best laid plans.
 So you make a financial commitment to a weekly session that helps you reach your goal.
-It’s like the gym-membership model: you can workout on your own, but it’s a lot easier to reach your goals when you surround yourself with others who are working towards the same end.
 Knowing that you need help to reach a goal (& acting on it!) is knowing how to find the success you want.

 - Math Therapy: I believe that anyone who wants to learn math, can.
-If you feel you’re terrible or hopeless at math, or just don’t enjoy it, there’s probably a list of bad math teachers somewhere in your past that would go a long way to explaining the difficulties you have, & no one wants to spend their time feeling like they just can’t get it.
+You may be terrible at math, true – but there’s probably a list of bad math teachers somewhere in your past that would go a long way to explaining the difficulties you have, & no one wants to spend their time feeling like they just can’t get it.
 However, if you’re motivated and willing to do the work and practice, then you can definitely succeed.
 I’ve seen it hundreds of times: students go from failing in a fantastically impressive way to acing the class.
 The weekly tutorials will go a long way to rehabilitating your relationship with math.
-Whatever your level, I want to help you reach your goals in this course – there’s so much more to gain than just a good grade in rising to the challenge.

-- Top of the Class: many students who attend the weekly Mastery Lectures don’t want to just pass the class, they want to understand the material at an intuitive level, &nd they want to ace the class.
-The weekly lectures provide a wealth of information that help you develop general, transferable skills in mathematical literacy and reasoning, and I work hard to help students do their very best (and many have both aced their classes and finished very top of the class).
+- Top of the Class: a large number of the students who attend weekly sessions don’t want to just pass the class, they want to understand the material at an intuitive level, & they want to ace the class.
+The weekly tutorials provide a wealth of information that help you develop general, transferable skills in mathematical literacy and reasoning, and I work hard to help students do their very best (and many have both aced their classes and finished very top of the class).

-If you have never attended one of my sessions previously, your first session is only $20.
-Simply regiter using the contact form above, or get in touch with me at Jacob@Math262.com – you’ll be glad you did!
+If you have never attended one of my sessions previously, you can check out a Weekly Mastery Lecture for only $20.
+Simply register using the contact form above, or get in touch with me at Jacob@Math262.com – you’ll be glad you did!

 Full 7-Week Membership: prepay for the entire set of 7 sessions and get the best price for the Math 262 sessions: $280 for everything you need to master the material and succeed in your class.